alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 ---

-# 6. Group3: Distributed Power-Potential Field and Low-Frequency Displacement Manifestation in Non-Pulse Cases
+# 6. Group3: Distributed power Field and Low-Frequency Displacement Manifestation in Non-Pulse Cases

 Group3 is the non-pulse-like group.
 In a conventional reading, it is easy to treat this group as a control group against pulse-like records.
 QSM analysis shows that Group3 should not be understood only as “without pulse.”
-It is closer to a distributed power-potential field: the power-potential does not enter the system through one clear velocity pulse, but through a longer-duration, wider-band, and more distributed way.
+It is closer to a distributed power field: the power does not enter the system through one clear velocity pulse, but through a longer-duration, wider-band, and more distributed way.
 It can still enter the isolation interface and manifest as large displacement.

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Group3/Group3_Fig01_core_power_viewpoint_transformation.png)